cmu-21393-f25-group-D/options-hedge/README.md

 > **A modern solution to the retirement dilemma**: How can retirees protect their portfolios from market crashes while maintaining growth potential?

 This project uses operations research and optimization to find cost-effective combinations of S&P 500 put options that provide downside protection while preserving upside potential.

+## ⚠️ IMPORTANT DISCLAIMER

+**This is an educational project developed for CMU 21-393 (Operations Research II).
+NOT suitable for actual investment decisions.**

+**Key limitations and simplifying assumptions:**

+- **Simplified option pricing:** Uses intrinsic value only (no Black-Scholes, no Greeks, no time decay, no implied volatility surface)
+- **Free-tier data:** Uses yfinance instead of professional data vendors (subject to survivorship bias and data quality issues)
+- **Educational focus:** Designed to demonstrate OR concepts, not production portfolio management

+**Always consult a licensed financial advisor for real investment decisions.**

+**What this project demonstrates:**

+- ✅ Linear programming for cost minimization under portfolio floor constraints
+- ✅ VIX-adaptive hedging strategies
+- ✅ Transaction cost modeling (bid-ask spreads for options)
+- ✅ Simulation framework with multiple hedging strategies
+- ✅ Software engineering best practices (testing, type hints, CI/CD)
+- ✅ Integration of optimization with financial simulations

 📖 **[Read the full documentation](https://cmu-21393-f25-group-D.github.io/options-hedge)**